Dollingstown F.C.

 Dollingstown Football Club is an intermediate-level football club from Dollingstown, County Down, Northern Ireland.
-The club currently competes in the NIFL Premier Intermediate League.
-Dollingstown F.C's home ground is Planters Park in Dollingstown, which has a capacity of approximately 750 people.
-The manager of the club is Stephen Uprichard and the club was founded in 1979 by local football fans.
+The club currently competes in the NIFL Premier Intermediate League and their home ground is Planters Park in Dollingstown, which has a capacity of approximately 750 people.
+The manager of the club is Stephen Uprichard and the club was founded in 1979 by local football fans and the club's home stadium is Planter's Park.

-With the club's founding, the club applied to join the Mid-Ulster Football League and were accepted into the 5th Division.
-Dollingstown F.C. won their first award, the John Magee Cup, in the 1992/93 season under the management of Colin McCullough.
-In the 2010/11 Season, the club was rejected a promotion to the IFA Championship 2 for allowing an ineligable player to play in eight league matches.
-The club withdrew many of the points they gained through these games, and appealed the decision.
-The club took it to court, but it was dismissed.
+With the club's founding, the club applied to join the Mid-Ulster Football League and were accepted into Division 5.
+Dollingstown won their first trophy, the John Magee Cup, in the 1992/93 season under the management of Colin McCullough.
+In the 2010–11 season, the club was denied promotion to the IFA Championship 2 for playing an ineligible player in eight league matches.
+The club lost the points gained through these games, and appealed the decision in court, however it was dismissed.

-In 2019, the club marked their 40th anniversary, which was celebrated with a 3 course dinner at the Seagoe Hotel.
-Later in 2019, the club gained the sponsorship of Huhtamäki, a sustainable food packaging solutions company.
-As of February 2023, they remain Dollingstown F.C.'s main sponsor.
+In 2019, the club marked their 40th anniversary.

 History

-Early Years
+Early years

-Dollingstown F.C. was founded in 1979 by a group of locals who met up every couple of days to play football.
+Dollingstown was founded in 1979 by a group of locals who met up every couple of days to play football.
 The club's first home ground was at the Railway Tavern in Moira.
 The club gained their first sponsor, EPH Car Sales, who sponsored their first kit.
-With the club's founding, the club applied to join the Mid-Ulster Football League and were accepted into the 5th Division.
+With the club's founding, the club applied to join the Mid-Ulster Football League and were accepted into Division 5.
 During the club's early years, Dollingstown played in Division 5 for four seasons.
-The club was then promoted to the 4th Division and then onto the 4th Division.
+The club was then promoted into Division 4 and then Division 3.
 During this period, the club's home grounds were in Monbrief, Craigavon.
 Dollingstown later relocated their home grounds onto the Gorden Playing Fields in Lurgan, slowly working their way back to their roots in the Dollingstown area.
-Dollingstown F.C. won their first award, the John Magee Cup, in the 1992/93 season under the management of Colin McCullough.
+Dollingstown won their first trophy, the John Magee Cup, in the 1992–93 season under the management of Colin McCullough.